oscar-zielsdorff/oscar-zielsdorff/README.md

 - 👀 I’m interested in ...
   - Game development
   - Web development
-  - Relational database design
+  - Embedded systems
+  - Databases (SQL, noSQL)
   - System design
-  - Backend

 - 🌱 I’m currently learning ...
   - Nodejs
   - Express
-  - HTML / pug
+  - Godot

 - 📫 How to reach me ...
+  - Send me an email
   - Message me on Github
-  - Send me an email

 <!---
 oscar-zielsdorff/oscar-zielsdorff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.